curated by GRRL! updated: January 25, 2026

 NOTABLE ACHIEVEMENTS

-• 2012: Signed as a development driver for the Williams F1 Team.
+• 2012: Appointed as a development driver for the Williams Formula One team, marking her entry into the pinnacle of motorsport[4].

-• 2014: Became the first woman in 22 years to participate in a Formula One race weekend at the British Grand Prix.
+• 2014: Made history as the first woman to participate in a Formula One race weekend in over 20 years, driving the Williams FW36 in practice sessions at the Spanish Grand Prix and British Grand Prix[5].

 REPUTATION